MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2019-08-01"
   date_end = "2020-05-01"
   description = """
-  I wrote a senior mathematics thesis with the supervision of Dr. Stephen Walker.
+  I wrote an honors mathematics thesis with the supervision of Dr. Stephen Walker as part of my degree through the Dean's Scholars Honors Program.
   """

 [[experience]]